 The SWPP program is designed to create meaningful work-integrated learning placements for students.
 Students must be:

-- Enrolled in a co-operative education or internship program at UCalgary.
+- Enrolled in a co-operative education or internship program.

 - Be Canadian citizens, permanent residents in Canada or hold refugee status.
 International students are ineligible.

-Our co-op and internship offices can support you and provide you with more in-depth information around your responsibilities as an employer.
+Our co-op and internship offices (listed below) can support you and provide you with more in-depth information around your responsibilities as an employer.

 Co-op and internship opportunities should be posted to the co-op and internship job boards on UCalgary’s Elevate system.
 This will ensure they are visible only to students enrolled in co-op or internship at UCalgary.
 If you are unsure of a student’s eligibility, you are encouraged to reach out to the co-op and internship offices listed below.

-UCalgary must disclose any additional municipal or provincial sources access to fund positions submitted to SWPP (excluding operating funds from the Province).
-While the program allows the 'stacking' of funding between municipal/provincial sources of funding and SWPP, total funding cannot exceed 100%; UCalgary must disclose the other source of funds in our bulk application, and the amount of funding per position coming from a municipal or provincial source.
+Employers must disclose any additional municipal or provincial sources access to fund positions submitted to SWPP.
+While the program allows the 'stacking' of funding between municipal/provincial sources of funding and SWPP, total funding cannot exceed 100%.
+Employers must disclose the other source of funds in their application.
 The delivery partner uses this information to determine the total eligible wage subsidy.

-Undergraduate students in co-operative education and internship programs work full-time (35 hours/week) while on a work term.
+Undergraduate students in co-operative education and internship programs at UCalgary work full-time (35 hours/week) while on a work term.
 Work terms for undergraduate students must be a minimum of 12 weeks.
-Graduate students may work full or part time as long as their internship is a minimum of 210 hours.
+Graduate students at UCalgary may work full or part time as long as their internship is a minimum of 210 hours.